How to contribute¶

 push -f in your branch to rewrite the history.

-Prefer small atomic commits over a large one that do many things.
+Prefer small atomic commits over a large one that does many things.

 Don’t mix refactoring and new features.